Skip to content

 You can log out of the systems by typing exit and pressing enter (pressing Ctrl+D also works).

-If you need to copy data already in the DSH desktop to the cluster you can do it using Secure Copy (SCP) protocol.
-For this you can use the SCP or rsync commands.
-If you prefer to use a graphical interface, then you can use WinSCP that are already inside DSH.
-Filezilla is also installed but as the cluster does not have the SFTP (Secure File Transfer Protocol) installed, it is not possible to use it.
+To copy data that is already in the DSH onto a DSH Research Compute system, you can use the Secure Copy (SCP) protocol.
+For this you can use the SCP or rsync text commands, or if you prefer to use a graphical interface, the WinSCP application provided in the DSH Desktop.
+(Note that while Filezilla is also installed in the DSH Desktop, it is not supported on DSH Research Compute systems.)

 SCP

-The following template will copy a data file (preferably a single compressed file) from somewhere on your DSH machine to a specified location on the remote machine inside the DSH cluster (login node, etc) using the SCP command:
+This template will copy a data file (preferably a single compressed file) from somewhere on your DSH Desktop machine to a specified location on the remote machine inside the DSH Research Compute environment (login node, etc):

-This will do the reverse, copying from the remote DSH machine to your local DSH Desktop.
-(This is still run from your local machine).
+Use this command to do the reverse, copying a file from the remote DSH machine to your local DSH Desktop (this command is still run from your local machine):

 rsync

-rsync is used to remotely synchronise directories, so can be used to only copy files which have changed.
-Have a look at man rsync as there are many options.
+rsync is a standard Linux tool that is used to remotely synchronise directories, and can be configured to only copy files which have changed, among many other things.
+Have a look at man rsync as there are many options!

 Transferring data with WinSCP